New Letters is pleased to announce the winners of the New Letters Literary Awards. Winners

 Emily Nemens’s debut novel, The Cactus League (FSG 2020, Picador 2021) was a New York Times Book Review Editors’ Choice and was named one of the best books of the year by NPR and Lit Hub.
 Emily spent a decade editing literary quarterlies, including The Paris Review, which won the American Society of Magazine Editors’ Prize for Fiction under her tenure, and The Southern Review.
 She lives in New York and is working on her second novel.

 Mary Helen Callier, Kate Gaskin, Justin Hunt, Don Judson, Chris Ketchum, Anthony Thomas Lombardi,

 Kimberly Mayo, Greg Nicholl, Megan Pinto, Kelly Rowe, Dianalee Velie, Pamela Wax

 LS Beveridge, Jax Connelly, Chad Davidson, Joshua Dolezal, Kevin Hassett,

 Taylor Imel, Daniel LoPilato, Frank Ortega, Hannah Soyer, Jennifer Steil

 Puloma Ghosh, Tom Howard, Neshat Khan, Emily Van Kley, Michael McGuire, Kristen Morrison,

-Elisabeth Preston-Hsu, August Lah, Ami Mann, A.J.
+Elisabeth Preston-Hsu, August Lah, Rae Canaan, A.J.
 Rodriguez, Reena Shah, Kellie Tatem

 Photo credits: Kaveh Akbar photo by Paige Lewis; Paul Lisicky photo by Beowulf Sheehan; Emily Nemens photo by James Emmerman.